Rainbow-1

 Echostar 12 (E*12), also known as Cablevision-1 and Rainbow-1, is a commercial communications satellite in geosynchronous Earth orbit.
 It was launched on 17 July 2003, as Rainbow-1, on the third flight of the Atlas V rocket from Cape Canaveral, Florida.
 Its original purpose was to transmit digital television streams for the ill-fated Voom high definition direct broadcast satellite network.

 Part of the A2100 series of commercial satellites, Rainbow-1 was constructed by the Lockheed Martin corporation at an approximate cost of $100 million USD, although this amount has not been verified.
 It is solar powered, has an approximate mass of 2760 kg (launch vehicle mass 4328 kg), and is capable of transmitting on the C- and Ku bands.

-EchoStar (Dish Network spin off) now owns the satellite (as it carried Voom HD Networks).
+EchoStar (Dish Network spin off) now owns the satellite.
 The satellite was renamed Echostar 12 (or E*12) in March 2006.